vishnubabu077/task-management-system/README.md

 # Application implementation

 - User can Add, Edit , Update and Delete Tasks.
-- The validation that Main task can be closed only if subtasks are closed is implemented.
+- The validation that Main task can be deleted/updated to closed only if subtasks are closed is implemented.
 - All Exceptions are handled at a global exception handler
 - Basic Junit test cases are written and  will be run during mvn install/package
 - Integration test is available (separate module) but has not been included in package due to an error (Need time to figure out ), but can be tested in eclipse